top of page

 A flawlessly executed digital experience utilizes what psychologists call Costly Signaling Theory.
 Just as a bank builds marble pillars to convey permanence, a high-end brand invests in frictionless UX, rapid load times, and minimalist design to signal financial health and operational excellence.

-If your website looks cheap during a recession, the subconscious assumption is that your company is distressed.
-If it looks impeccable, the assumption is that you are immune to the chaos.
+If your website appears cheap during a recession, the subconscious assumption is that your company is distressed.
+Conversely, if it looks impeccable, the assumption is that you are immune to the chaos.

 History provides stark evidence regarding marketing behavior during recessions.
-The most famous longitudinal data comes from McGraw-Hill Research (analyzing the 1981-82 recession), corroborated by later studies of the 2008 financial crisis.
+The most famous longitudinal data comes from McGraw-Hill Research, which analyzed the 1981-82 recession and corroborated findings from later studies of the 2008 financial crisis.

-The data consistently shows that companies who maintained or increased their marketing presence during a downturn enjoyed an average of 256% higher sales growth during the subsequent recovery compared to those who cut back.
+The data consistently shows that companies maintaining or increasing their marketing presence during a downturn enjoyed an average of 256% higher sales growth during the subsequent recovery compared to those that cut back.

 Why does this happen?
 It is simple mathematics applied to consumer psychology.
 When your competitors cut their budgets, the overall "noise level" in your industry drops.
 By simply maintaining your current digital presence, your relative Share of Voice (SOV) skyrockets without spending an extra dollar.
 By investing further, you dominate the landscape.